Search this site

 The man looked at me with queer indifference.
 "Yes, I understand that," he said and took his seat.
 I felt ashamed at my behaviour.

 We reached Moradabad early in the morning.
-There were a few people at the station to receive us - there were two gentlemen and five coolies.
+There were a few people at the station to receive us; there were two gentlemen and five coolies.
 The coolies took charge of our luggage, and the two gentlemen walked behind.
 One of them was Riyasat Ali and the other Ramharakh.
-Both of them looked at me with inquiring eyes as though asking, "What is a crow like you doing in the company of a swan?"
+Both of them looked at me with inquiring eyes as though asking, "What is a crow doing in the company of a swan?"

 "Is this gentleman your classmate?"
 Riyasat Ali asked Ishwari.

 "Yes, we are classmates and stay together as well.
 It is because of him that I have been able to bear my stay in Allahabad, else I would have returned to Lucknow long ago.
 This time I forced him to come along with me.
-There were quite a few telegrams from his parents imploring him to return home for the vacations, but each time I made him send a reply stating he couldn't come.
-The last telegram was an urgent one which required the sender to pay 25 paise for each word!
+There were quite a few telegrams from his parents imploring him to return home for the vacations, but each time I made him send a reply saying he couldn't come.
+The last telegram was an urgent telegram, which must have been charged at 25 paise per word!

 Both the gentlemen looked at me in astonishment.
 "But you go about wearing very simple clothes," Riyasat Ali finally commented in a doubting voice.